XenonA7/xenons-playable-classes/README.md

    <img width="460" height="296" alt="Screenshot 2025-08-17 122252" src="https://github.com/user-attachments/assets/cf7f6055-b21f-4c66-a7f1-c12353606380" />

     Now you're done!
 Just restart the game and you are good to go!
+   >**Note 1:** The mod can be added to any existing save file you have.
+You don't need to start a new game to play XPC.

-   >**Note:** All new versions of XPC are save-compatible with previous versions unless otherwise stated in the changelog.
+   >**Note 2:** All new versions of XPC are save-compatible with previous versions unless otherwise stated in the changelog.